apache/trafficcontrol/cache-config/t3c-generate/README.md

     Specifies a directory path in which to place Trafficserver configuration files in the event that "location" Parameters aren't found for them.
-If this is not given and location Parameters aren't found for required files, atstccfg will exit with an error.
+If this is not given and location Parameters aren't found for required files, t3c-generate will exit with an error.
 -h, --help
     Print usage information and exit.
 -i, --log-location-info string